 - Literacy, phonics and handwriting are taught through the Beginning to Read, Write and Listen letterbooks from McGraw Hill

 - Each student maintains a Story and Picture Journal throughout the year

 - Math is taught using the Harcourt Math program.
 Practice is also done through IXL math online.
 Additional concepts like money, time, calendars, and charts/diagrams are introduced.

-- Science, Music, Movement, Computer, Geography, Chapel, French and Community Service are practiced weekly via our Specials
+- Science, Music, Movement, Computer, Geography, Chapel, French, Social Studies, and Community Service are practiced weekly via our Specials

 - Children are read aloud to from many different genres (Fiction, Non-Fiction, Poetry, etc.)